ivlcic/emma/README.md

 pip install -r requirements.txt
 ```

-If you have problems with flash-attn plugin install wheel first: `pip install wheel`
+If you have problems with the `flash-attn` pip module install wheel first: `pip install wheel`,
+so that module gets compiled with your GPU support.

 In the root of a directory you have an entry-point scripts:
 ```bash